inBeat/inbeat-website/content/top-influencers/instagram/cinema/colombia/_index.md

 ---
-title: Top 10 Cinema Instagram Influencers In Colombia In 2023
+title: Top 10 Cinema Instagram Influencers In Colombia In 2024
 description: >-
-  Find top cinema Instagram influencers in Colombia in 2023.
-Most popular hashtags: #cinema #art #film #cine.
+  Find top cinema Instagram influencers in Colombia in 2024.
+Most popular hashtags: #colombia #cine #film #cinema.
 platform: Instagram
-hits: 29
+hits: 36
-text_top: Discover the best Instagram influencers on inBeat.
+text_top: Analyze the most popular Instagram accounts on inBeat.
-text_bottom: Our database aggregates 29 Instagram influencers like this in Colombia for you to contact.
+text_bottom: inBeat has 36 Instagram influencers like this in Colombia for you to connect with.
 profiles:
   - username: "clara_segura_actriu"
     fullname: >-